draktr/optschedule/docs/index.rst

 Usage
 -----

-Package contains ``Schedule`` class with methods that return an array of elements that is useful as a pre-defined parameter schedule (e.g. learning rate).
+Package contains functions that return an array of elements that is useful as a pre-defined parameter schedule (e.g. learning rate).
 The package can also be used for manually assigning varying weights to abstract particles.
 Overall, due to the general nature of the package a user might finds its own particular application.

 Example: Variable Learning Rate in Gradient Descent Algorithm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+In gradient descent algorithm, user might want to decrease the learning
+rate as the algorithm converges.
+This can improve the numerical stability
+of the algorithm, as well as decrease the approximation error.
+Simple implementation example is provided:

 .. code:: python

-   from optschedule import Schedule
+   import optschedule as sch

    # Function to be minimized (objective function) $ f(x) = (x+2)^2 $
    def foo(params):
        return (params[0] + 2) ** 2

    # Creating learning rate schedule
-   schedule = Schedule(1000)
-   learning_rate = schedule.exponential_decay(initial_value=0.1, decay_rate=0.5)
+   learning_rate = sch.exponential_decay(n_steps=1000, initial_value=0.1, decay_rate=0.5)

    # Array with objective value
    objective = np.zeros(1000)